wangjunbo11/wangjunbo11.github.io/_pages/cv.md

 ---

 ## Working Paper
-- *Environmental Policy and Firm Behavior: Evidence from National Ecological Experimental Zones*
+- *Reassessing China’s planting carbon emission performance based on carbon reduction and carbon sink: with a discussion of the Potential for a Green and Low-Carbon Transition*
+ (Working Paper)

+- *Does the National Pilot Zone for Ecological Conservation Policy Foster Green Agricultural Production?
+Evidence from a Policy Evaluation Based on Double Machine Learning*
  (Working Paper)

 ---